usnistgov/xslt-blender/README.md

 Applications can be written with *no* dependencies on external libraries.
 XSLT 1.0 is supported natively in the browser.
 If the feature set or capabilities of XSLT 3.0 are needed, a single dependency suffices, [SaxonJS](https://www.saxonica.com/saxon-js/index.xml), which additionally offers a range of features supporting integration, application and interface development.

 XSLT applications are perfect for implementing along the lines of the [Rule of Least Power](https://www.w3.org/2001/tag/doc/leastPower.html).
-When a code base is small, and the boundaries of its yard (its domain of capability) are well marked, there is less to go wrong.
+When a codebase is small, and the boundaries of its yard (its domain of capability) are well marked, there is less to go wrong.

 This work is informed by daily and weekly practice with XSLT, and inspired (in part) by research by Will Thompson and Katherine Ford (as by XSLT practitioners everywhere):